-Games can get a bad rep to many parents as they’re considered a form of entertainment.
+Fun board games can get a bad rep to many parents as they’re considered a form of entertainment.
 Still, a good ole fun can never hurt anyone especially when they provide the brain a workout.
 Games that tend to stimulate the mind should be enforced to children because they’re fun and they improve intelligence.
-Nonetheless, we’ve provided a list of board games in the market that’s parent-approved and guaranteed fun.
+Nonetheless, we at Certified Nannies of America have provided a list of board games in the market that’s parent-approved and guaranteed fun.

 In case you’ve never heard of this before, Scrabble aims to create words with the tiles available at hand.
 Often, those who play this game improve their vocabulary, and it helps develop strategy skills and creativity.
 For children, Scrabble is the perfect game that helps them with basic math and spelling.

 Need we say more about this game?
 Chess is the most popular board game as it takes a long time to master.
 This strategy game represents warfare during medieval times.
 Some stimulated skills included with chess are the following:

 – Helps foresight